vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/26_At_the_Right_Side_of_the_Teacher.md

 26 / At the Right Side of the Teacher 519

 represents Śiva \(as the ācārya  represents Agni in the upanayana\).
-In fact, it appears most likely that the concept of dakṣiṇām¯urti  originated from this ritual in which Śiva as supreme teacher reveals himself.
+In fact, it appears most likely that the concept of dakṣiṇāmūrti  originated from this ritual in which Śiva as supreme teacher reveals himself.
 To this primordial figure—a god who is facing towards the east, but who confers his blessings, that is his ‘right’ side, on his creatures, be they gods, Siddhas, or worshippers in Bhāratavarṣa—the pseudo-Śaṁkara pays homage:

-tasmai śrīgurumūrtaye nama idaṁśrīdakṣiṇām¯urtaye  k
+tasmai śrīgurumūrtaye nama idaṁśrīdakṣiṇāmūrtaye  k

 This obeisance is to Him who has the form of the illustrious teacher, to the illustrious figure of grace.
 40

 The Dakṣiṇāmūrti and iconography

-Having thus established the original meaning of Dakṣiṇām¯urti, we may proceed to its current iconographic denotatioṇ
+Having thus established the original meaning of Dakṣiṇāmūrti, we may proceed to its current iconographic denotatioṇ

-Among the earliest texts that describe the dakṣiṇām¯urti  in iconographic terms may be the two Upajāti verses that are quoted by Gopinatha Rao, which
+Among the earliest texts that describe the dakṣiṇāmūrti  in iconographic terms may be the two Upajāti verses that are quoted by Gopinatha Rao, which

 he ascribed to the Viṣṇudharmottarapurāṇa, but which are not found in the printed text of that name.